DhivyaThanga/bread-winner/README.md

 More on the first point in the [your concrete producer](#YourConcreteProducer) section.

-You can find an easy example below.
-You will need to use the WorkerFactory to create objects of this library.
-Creating some consumers or a pool is pretty straight forward.
+You can find an example below.

 ```csharp